 3. How I Determine Expenses

 For those variable expenses or the ones that change often, I usually take a 3 month average for the ones that are reoccurring.
-So, for utility bill like our power, I would take the average of the last three months or the last months from the last season.
+So, for utility bills like our power, I would take the average of the last three months or the last months from the last season.
 What I mean is that, if we’re at the start of the spring/summer season, I know that our power bill is going to start going up because in the winter we’re not running our A/C.

 So, I would look at how much we paid last year around this same time and include that amount when I take my average from the last three months.
 This way, I’m predicting a number closer to the number for the particular season we’re heading into.